 Seniors may perform physical therapy in an out-patient rehabilitation center, in-patient rehabilitation center, or at home.
 Your doctor may recommend a specific type of rehab to help you recover safely.

 Maintain Personal Care

 After surgery, you will be responsible for keeping your incision clean and dry until you are healed.
-While your doctor will give you specific instruction, you should look for signs of infection, including drainage, redness, pain, fever or chills.
+While your doctor will give you specific instructions, you should look for signs of infection, including drainage, redness, pain, fever, or chills.

 In addition to taking care of your incision, you will discover that maintaining your personal care is harder than it once was.
 It may be difficult to shower or get dressed.
 While performing these necessary daily activities, remember to not strain yourself or bend too much.

 Your doctor will indicate what your activity levels should be during your recovery, but it is important that you get moving.
 Stand up, take a walk, and avoid sitting in the same position for more than about half an hour.
 If you are instructed to use a walker or crutches, use them until the doctor clears you to walk without them.
 While the movement is important for a speedy recovery, trying to do more than you are able can be detrimental to your recovery.